 Principles are defined as a fundamental truth or proposition that serves as the foundation for a system of belief or behavior.
 Meaning morality isn’t about what’s right and wrong.
 It’s just what people think is right.

 Morality can’t be the truth because it’s not based on facts.
-It’s based on people’s opinion.
+It’s based on people’s opinions.
 And people are imperfect.

 How can you expect something to be perfect when’s created by something that isn’t perfect?